jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.4:

+  Python 3 is now supported!
+Solar values have been updated following the recommendations by Lodders et al. (2009) as to whether photospheric, meteoritic or their average value is used.

 New in version 0.11.3:

   The user can now reset the masking of specific lines in a dataset by using the *force* option in the